-Infection with H. pylori is the cause of most stomach and duodenal ulcers.
+Infection with Helicobacter pylori (H. pylori) is the cause of most stomach and duodenal ulcers.
 H. pylori also causes some cases of non-ulcer dyspepsia.
-Infection with H. pylori can be confirmed by a test done on a sample of faeces (stools), or in a breath test, or from a blood test, or from a biopsy sample taken during an endoscopy.
-A one-week course of two antibiotics plus an acid-suppressing medicine will usually clear the H. pylori infection.
+Infection with H. pylori can be confirmed by a test done on a sample of stools (faeces), by a breath test, by a blood test, or from a biopsy sample taken during a gastroscopy (endoscopy).
+A one-week course of two antibiotic medicines plus an acid-suppressing medicine will usually clear the H. pylori infection.
 This should prevent the return of a duodenal or stomach ulcer that had been caused by this infection.

 What is Helicobacter pylori infection and whom does it affect?

-Helicobacter pylori (commonly just called H. pylori) is a bacterium (germ).
-It can infect the lining of the stomach and duodenum.
-It is one of the most common infections in the UK although it is getting less common as time goes by.
-More than a quarter of people in the UK become infected with H. pylori at some stage in their life.
+Helicobacter pylori (commonly just called H. pylori) is a germ (bacterium).
+It can infect the lining of the stomach and duodenum (the first part of the intestine).
+Over half the world's population has it.
+It is more common in developing countries.
+Why and when people become infected is unknown.
+It is sometimes present in children and some scientists believe we acquire it at a very young age.
+About 15 in 100 people are infected in the UK and it is getting less common as time goes by.
 Once you are infected, unless treated, the infection usually stays for the rest of your life.

 What problems does Helicobacter pylori cause?